Report Summary

 DHIs were found to be most effective in frontier and emerging plays.
 The TSR and CSR for frontier wells targeting DHIs were 49% and 16% respectively, both substantially higher than the benchmark TSR and CSR for all frontier play tests of 34% of 8%.

-In maturing and mature plays, prospects with reported DHIs had TSRs three percentage points above the benchmark average at 58%, whilst the average CSR was six percentage points lower than the benchmark at 28%Mature play DHI success rates globally were brought down by the mature plays of UK, Norway and Australia where success rates were particularly poor.
+In maturing and mature plays, prospects with reported DHIs had TSRs three percentage points above the benchmark average at 58%, whilst the average CSR was six percentage points lower than the benchmark at 28%.
+Mature play DHI success rates globally were brought down by the mature plays of UK, Norway and Australia where success rates were particularly poor.

-AVO supported prospects performed below the benchmark average for both TSR and CSR over the entire period highlighting potential systemic misuse of AVO’s as an exploration tool.
+AVO supported prospects performed below the benchmark average for both TSR and CSR over the entire period highlighting a potential systemic misuse of AVO’s as an exploration tool.

 Commercial success rates for wells targeting all non-specific DHIs have shown a marked improvement in the last five-year period increasing from a low of 16% in 2013 to 45% in 2019.
 In the period 2015 to 2019 Q3, CSRs for DHI wells averaged 34%, in line with the global benchmark.
 This improved performance is driven mainly by improved CSRs in wells targeting DHI supported stratigraphic trap prospects.
 The industry seems to have reduced the number of false positives and learned that combining consistently well-conditioned seismic data with sound geological models is the key to applying DHIs effectively.